SlateFoundation/slate-cbl-book/glossary.md

 - Typically occurs when a teacher intends for an assignment to cover specific standards and the student does not address that standard in the assignment

 ###Minimum passing threshold
-- Within each competency, the average score required to progress to the next level
+- Within each competency, the average rating required to progress to the next level
 - Currently set globally as X-.5, where X is the current level (e.g. an 8.5 average is required for a level 9 competency)
 - In the future, should be able to set this by individual student and competency
 - Calculated as the average of all the scores that show on the dashboard in a given competency (ie if low level demonstrations are pushed off because higher ones are logged, they do not count towards the average)